Fossil Pokémon

 Kabuto

-And if you guys are also 90s kids you should have pick a card where Kabuto playing through Red and Blue?
-Well, you should’ve caused this person shook.
+And if you guys are also kids of the 1990s, you should have picked a card with Kabuto playing through Red and Blue.
+You should have made this person shake.

 2. Tyrunt